The Naked City: Plot

-In the late hours of a hot New York summer night two men chloroform ex-model Jean Dexter, then drown her in her bathtub.
+On a hot New York summer night, two men chloroform ex-model Jean Dexter and drown her in her bathtub.
 When one of them gets conscience-stricken while drunk, the other kills him and throws his body into the East River.

-Experienced detective Lt.
+Experienced New York City Police Department detective Lt.
 Dan Muldoon and novice Det.
 Jimmy Halloran are assigned to the case.
 At the scene the medical examiner determines the “accidental” death had actually been murder.
-A pair of men's pajamas yields only the name “Philip Henderson” from her housekeeper, who drops a bombshell that Dexter's hoard of expensive jewelry is missing.
+A pair of men's pajamas yields only the name “Philip Henderson” from her housekeeper, who reports that Dexter's hoard of expensive jewelry is missing.
 A bottle of sleeping pills leads Halloran to the doctor who prescribed them, Lawrence Stoneman.
 Ruth Morrison, a model friend of Jean's, is also located and questioned.

-Back at the police station, Muldoon interrogates Frank Niles, Jean's ex-boyfriend, who lies about everything.
-He claims only a business relationship with Jean and denies knowing Ruth, although the pair are actually engaged.
+At the precinct, Muldoon interrogates Frank Niles, Jean's ex-boyfriend, who claims only a business relationship with Jean and denies knowing Ruth, although the pair are actually engaged.
 He lies himself into becoming the prime murder suspect, but has an airtight alibi.
 Later, Muldoon deduces from the bruises on Jean's neck that she was killed by at least two men.

 The detectives learn that Niles has just sold an expensive cigarette case stolen from Stoneman, then purchased a one-way airline ticket to Mexico City.
 They also discover that one of Jean's rings was stolen from the home of a Mrs. Hylton.
-At the matron's Park Avenue apartment the police learn that the ring actually belonged to her socialite daughter from a previous marriage, who, to their surprise, is Ruth Morrison.
+At the matron's Park Avenue apartment, the police learn that the ring actually belonged to her socialite daughter from a previous marriage, who, to their surprise, is Ruth Morrison.

 Finding that Ruth's engagement ring was stolen in a different robbery, Muldoon and Halloran take Ruth to Niles' apartment.
-There they interrupt someone attempting to chloroform him, who shoots his way down the fire escape and disappears onto a nearby elevated train.
-When questioned about the stolen jewelry, Niles claims he had gotten everything as gifts from Jean, raising eyebrows all round.
-Realizing she is engaged to both a pathological liar and a criminal, Ruth slaps him hysterically.
-Niles is then arrested for the jewel thefts, but remains mum about his attacker.
+There they interrupt someone attempting to chloroform him, who shoots his way down the fire escape and disappears onto an elevated train.
+When questioned about the stolen jewelry, Niles claims he had gotten everything as gifts from Jean.
+Realizing she is engaged to a pathological liar and a criminal, Ruth slaps him.
+Niles is then arrested for the jewel thefts, but remains silent regarding his attacker.